 \subsection{Estimate of the electron track isolation}

-If the number of pixel track is zero or one in the isolation cone, the L1 electron track is isolated.
+If the number of pixel tracks is zero or one in the isolation cone, the L1 electron track is isolated.
 If the isolation cone contains \textit{n} >1 pixel tracks, with $p_{\textrm{ T}}^{1}$ to $p_{\textrm{ T}}^{n}$ in increasing order, the pixel track isolation value is calculated as the ratio of two linear $p_{\textrm{ T}}$ sum shown in Equation~\ref{eq:IsoValueDefine}.

-The numerator is a linear sum of all the reconstructed pixel tracks $p_{\textrm{ T}}$ except the one of the leading track, i.e the electron track.
+The numerator is a linear sum of all the reconstructed pixel tracks $p_{\textrm{ T}}$ except the one of the leading track, i.e. the electron track.
 The denominator is a linear sum of all the pixel tracks $p_{\textrm{ T}}$.
-A minimum $p_{\textrm{ T}}$ of 0.5 GeV for all the reconstructed tracks in the cone is assumed, except for the one of the electron track, which is at least of 10 GeV.
+A minimum $p_{\textrm{ T}}$ of 0.5 GeV is assumed for all the reconstructed tracks in the cone, except for the one of the electron track, which is at least 10 GeV.

 In order to validate the procedure for determining the pixel track isolation, the isolation distributions of the electron (signal) events are compared with the background events.
 A sample of single electrons with 200 pileup is used for the signal events while a minimum bias sample is used for the background.